cass-kul/cass-kul.github.io/_exercises/cache.md

 2. The attacker flushes the address `&a` from the cache;
 3. The attacker let the victim execute.
 Assuming `secret = 1`, the victim requests the address `&a`, which produces a cache miss;
-4. The address `&a` is then requested from DRAM and placed in the cache.
+4. The address `&a` is then requested from DRAM and placed in the cache;
-5. The atttacker can try to access again the address `&a` and *timea the memory access*.
-If the access is fast (cache hit) then the attacker can infer that the value has been accessed by the victim, and therefore that `secret = 1`.
+5. The atttacker tries to access again the address `&a` and *time the memory access*.
+If the access is fast (cache hit) then the attacker can infer that the value has been accessed by the victim, and therefore that `secret = 1`;
-6. Alternatively, the atttacker can try to access the variable `b`.
+6. Alternatively, the attacker can try to access the variable `b`.
 Because the access is slow (cache miss), the attacker can infer that the value has *not* been accessed by the victim, and again conclude that `secret = 1`.

-{% include gallery.html images=page.gallery_images  ratio_image="/exercises/7-cache/flush_reload/ratio.png" %}
+{% include gallery.html images=page.flush_reload  ratio_image="/exercises/7-cache/flush_reload/ratio.png" %}

 Flush+Reload is a *very reliable and easy* attack as it does not require knowledge of internal cache organization.
 However, it requires a *shared memory*